BigCalc/things/README.md

 Things Source
 ============

-Things is a module that exports commonly used modules for coffee-script
+Things is a module that exports commonly used utilities.
+Avoids having several lines of boilerplate imports in every file.
+Designed to be used with the destructruing syntax from CoffeScript or JavaScript ES5.

 Install
 -------